selfdevs/watcher/README.md

 Discord bot for self.dev community

+## Current features

+- add/remove co-working role when member joins/leaves a coworking VC.
+- warn and kick the user from select voice channels if they don't turn on their cams.

 ## Running the project locally

 ### Project setup

 ```
 # install dependencies
 pip install -r requirements.txt